occupied territories

 ZMINA publishes a letter from a competition participant, Yaroslav Horovyi, a student in the 9th grade at Nizhyn Gymnasium No. 9 in the Chernihiv region

-Putin isn’t seeking peace that’s why Alaska meeting won’t change that – ISW expert
+Putin is not seeking peace, so Alaska meeting won’t change that – ISW expert

 News - 12 August 2025

-Putin isn’t seeking peace that’s why Alaska meeting won’t change that – ISW expert
+Putin is not seeking peace, so Alaska meeting won’t change that – ISW expert

 Barros commented on expectations surrounding the Trump-Putin summit scheduled for August 15 and ISW's recent assessments that the Kremlin is trying to use the meeting to sow discord between the U.S. and Europe